vvivanloc/vvivanloc.github.io/README.md

     sudo apt-get install -y build-essential
     ```

-2. Install gulp
+2. Install dev tools

     [Gulp](http://gulpjs.com/) is an automating toolkit.
 You may use Python or Webpack, *-insert your favorite batch tool here-* but since the *Start Bootstrap* template is built with gulp, you have to use it.

-    *Why a global install then a link ?
-To prevent wasting space by duplicating the gulp within the local node_modules folder.*

     - start a command line interface
-    - cd  <website_local_directory>

     ```
+    cd  <website_local_directory>
+    ```

+    2.a Fast & safe, but potentially wasting some HDD space  : All tools in the local directory

+    ```
+    npm install
+    ```

+    2.b Saving some space but potentially breaking your global package versions.

+    Manually install gulp and all its dependencies listed in package.json

+    ```
     sudo npm install -g gulp
     sudo npm link gulp
-    ```

-    A node_modules/gulp folder should appear.

-3. Install the following gulp plugins

-    - gulp-less
-    - browser-sync
-    - gulp-header
-    - gulp-clean-css
-    - gulp-rename
-    - gulp-uglify
-    - gulp-typescript
-    - gulp-sourcemaps
-    - gulp-concat

-    ```
+    ...

     sudo npm install -g gulp-plugin-name
     sudo npm link gulp-plugin-name
     ```

+    A node_modules/gulp folder should appear.

 4. Install TypeScript